CausesBy Mayo Clinic Staff

 Usually, each sac closes and the fluid is absorbed.
 However, fluid can remain after the sac closes (noncommunicating hydrocele).
 The fluid is usually absorbed gradually within the first year of life.

 Sometimes, however, the sac remains open (communicating hydrocele).
 The sac can change size or, if the scrotal sac is compressed, fluid can flow back into the abdomen.
 Communicating hydroceles are often associated with inguinal hernia.

-In older males, a hydrocele can develop as a result of inflammation or injury within the scrotum.
-Inflammation may be the result of infection of the small coiled tube at the back of each testicle (epididymitis) or of the testicle.
+A hydrocele can develop as a result of injury or inflammation within the scrotum.
+Inflammation might be caused by an infection in the testicle or in the small, coiled tube at the back of each testicle (epididymitis).

-- Elder JS.
-Disorders and anomalies of the scrotal contents.
-In: Kliegman RM, et al. Nelson Textbook of Pediatrics.
+- Kliegman RM, et al. Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1608/0.html.
-Accessed Sept.
-17, 2011.
+Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
+Accessed Aug.
+8, 2014.

 - AskMayoExpert.
 What tests are needed before scrotal surgery?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.